Hadoop: Setting up and Experiment

 /opt/hadoop/etc/hadoop/hadoop-env.sh, and ensure you have the following in the file:export JAVA_HOME=$(readlink -f /usr/bin/java | sed "s:bin/java::") - Edit

-/opt/hadoop/etc/hadoop/workers, so that it becomes empty, e.g.,$ > /opt/hadoop/etc/hadoop/workers $ cat /opt/hadoop/etc/hadoop/workers $ - Ensure the virtual machine base is allocated minimum RAM, e.g., change it to 256 MB.
+/opt/hadoop/etc/hadoop/workers, so that it becomes empty, e.g.,$ > /opt/hadoop/etc/hadoop/workers $ cat /opt/hadoop/etc/hadoop/workers $ - Ensure the virtual machine base is allocated minimum RAM, e.g., change it to 384 MB.
 This will allow us to run multiple virtual machines simultaneously.
+For master node, you might need more RAM.

 - Create setting files